-This descriptive case study describes how a small mental health practice adapted its workforce during the COVID-19 pandemic and improved the continuity of patient care.
+This descriptive case study describes how a small mental health practice adapted its workforce during the COVID-19 pandemic and the Great Resignation, all while improving the continuity of patient care.
 The World Health Organization (WHO) categorized the disease attributed to the novel coronavirus called COVID-19 as a pandemic in March 2019.
 The pandemic affected all aspects of life with significant negative impacts on mental health.
 The stressors of the pandemic intensified the mental health needs of existing patients and created therapeutic needs for new patients.
-Social distancing created additional challenges as providers and patients struggled to adapt to the abruptly complicated environment.
 WHO reports a severe global impact on mental well-being, disruptions in mental health services, and increased suicidal behavior caused by the COVID-19 pandemic (World Health Organization, 2022).
 NeuStart Psychiatry & TMS (NeuStart), a small mental health outpatient practice located in Salem and Portland, Oregon, pivoted quickly to new workforce approaches to adapt to the pandemic's challenges.
 NeuStart's workforce transformation maintained a continuity of care and improved patient treatment options, resulting in a 193% increase in patient appointments (NeuStart Psychiatry & TMS, 2022b).
 As the need for mental health services grew, many clinics struggled to find staff to support the community's needs (Summers et al., 2020).
 During this Great Resignation, where clinics struggled to keep providers, NeuStart experienced a 550% increase in new providers while remaining solvent (Geisler, 2021; NeuStart Psychiatry & TMS, 2022a).
 Lessons learned not only have been impactful within the pandemic but offer opportunities within a post-pandemic new normal.

-Keywords: COVID-19, mental health clinic, work adaptation, workforce transformation
+Keywords: COVID-19, mental health clinic, work adaptation, workforce transformation, the great resignation